tuvllms/tuvllms.github.io/_news/announcement_0425.md

 related_posts: false
 ---

-:moneybag: I received the New Faculty Mentoring Grant at VT :pray:
+:moneybag: I received the New Faculty Mentoring Grant from VT :pray: